 With the increase in time spent at home over the last year, people are starting to find it harder and harder to make it work in tiny inner-city living spaces.
 Arizona provides relief in this area as a dollar earned in Phoenix will go much farther than a dollar earned in New York.
 This factor is significant when you consider the upgrade in living space that can be afforded with this change of location.
 Not only that, but your dollar will also stretch farther in the grocery, transit, and shopping departments as well.
 No wonder large crowds of people are migrating to Phoenix.

 On top of that, Phoenix provides an upgrade in the weather for people moving from colder climates on the East coast.
 But if you’re moving from Western coastal climates, like in California, Phoenix weather still does not disappoint.
 It allows people moving from California and other similar climates do not to have to compromise on the weather they enjoy while still paying lower living expenses.
+Phoenix homes for sale are limited in supply and prices are creeping up, see what’s available today.

 In fact, the top five housing markets for 2021 are all sunny locales (excluding Denver).
 These sunbelt destinations are huge magnets for people moving from all over the U.S. This is especially true for the many millennials entering the housing market for the first time over this year and last year.
 These locations, like Phoenix, boast increased living space and record low mortgage rates in addition to their sunny year-round weather.